ToyotaInfoTech/RAMN/docs/ctf_writeups.rst

 - 20032820h is loaded from 08000c64h, which value is 40023000h.

 Therefore, the password is read in 32-bit chunks from 40023000h.
 Reading the `reference manual <https://www.st.com/resource/en/reference_manual/dm00346336-stm32l552xx-and-stm32l562xx-advanced-arm-based-32-bit-mcus-stmicroelectronics.pdf>`_ again, we can identify that this address corresponds to a Special Function Register of the CRC engine peripheral.
-Although we could follow references to reverse engineer the parameters of the engine (initialized at FUN_08003580), there is no attempt limits, therefore we can also simply try all common CRC32 algorithms (with different endianness).
+Although we could follow references to reverse engineer the parameters of the engine (initialized at FUN_08003580), there are no attempt limits, therefore we can also simply try all common CRC32 algorithms (with different endianness).

 We can use https://crccalc.com/ with the default STM32 CRC engine algorithm (CRC-32/MPEG-2), which gives us 0x14b311c9, 0x6442CA33, 0xC25DE077, and 0x6DA5F0C1, and corresponds to the correct password.